 Pet Insurance: We recommend that you either utilize the AKC's 30 days free health insurance and consider insuring your dog, or perhaps even better...set up a pooch savings account ($50 or more per month) on your own.
 If you choose to save for your dog yourself and if the dog ends up not needing it (which is likely) then someday you can choose to buy a new puppy and go on a nice vacation with the money you would have sent to the insurance company.
 As we all know, vet bills can be very expensive, so being prepared is a really good idea.

 AKC Registration: All puppies are initially sold with limited registration.
 If you desire a puppy from our program for breeding purposes, then you must let us know when you first contact us.
 We work hard to produce overall quality and want to perpetuate the breed, so we will only allow the absolute best from our program to be considered as breeding prospects (and we keep some of those ourselves).
-The dog must pass all of it's preliminary health testing for eyes, heart, hips and elbows and have genetic diagnostic tests done before I will allow unlimited registration.
+The dog must also adequately pass it's preliminary health testing for eyes, heart, hips and elbows and have genetic diagnostic tests done before I will approve unlimited registration.
 Once tests are passed, then you send us the results and a $500 full registration fee along with the status change form from AKC.

 As of 2022 Tradition Golden Retrievers at Kissing Cousins Alpaca Farm is located at a new larger location on a 17 acre ranch in Chehalis, WA.
 Visitors are welcome and all parents are on site!
-The dogs will be very happy to meet you and so get ready for some Golden hugs!
+The dogs will be very happy to meet you so get ready for some Golden hugs!
 We practice full disclosure and when you visit you get to see where and how we raise the puppies...whelped in the house, then at 3 - 4 weeks old they go to the puppy pen where they have lots of room to run and play.
 Laura does everything herself, so you get to talk directly to the one person who knows everything about your future puppy.

 Golden Retrievers, an AKC sporting group breed, have been the third most popular AKC breed for a long time and for good reason!
 Once you've owed a Golden you will fall more and more in love with this very loving breed.
 They LOVE people and they love life!
 They are a very intelligent, very biddable / easy to train, very eager to please, loyal, brave, devoted, extremely patient, and are very obedient, caring and respectful breed and they take things in stride.
 They are amazingly wonderful dogs, inside and out.

-"I (Laura) worked for 16 years in retail and aerospace and for the last 27 years I have raised multiple species with beauty, overall health and soundness as top priorities, along with correct type, substance and disposition for the breed.
+"I (Laura) worked for 16 years in retail and aerospace and for the last 27 years I have raised multiple species for beauty, overall health, conformation and soundness being top priorities, along with correct type, substance and disposition for the breed.
 Since 1997, I have successfully raised show-quality alpacas producing numerous show winners and some champions.
 I started raising purebred dogs in 2009.
-In 2014, English style AKC Golden Retrievers were added to the farm.
-I have studied various types of animal breeding for decades now.
-There is a lot more to it than eyes, heart, hips and elbows!
-Breeding animals with comprehensive goals of overall soundness (form to function), and correct phenotype, disposition and conformation can be very challenging work and also a labor of love.
-Breeders must cull when necessary and must put selection pressure on all of the traits you want to retain or they could be lost forever and you must select against the traits that you don't want or you could be stuck with the them.
+In 2014, English style AKC Golden Retrievers were added to the farmI have studied various types of animal breeding.
+There is a lot more to it than eyes, heart, hips and elbows.
+Breeding animals with comprehensive goals of overall soundness (form to function), and correct phenotype, disposition and conformation can be very challenging work.
+Breeders must cull when necessary and must put selection pressure on the traits you want to retain or they could be lost forever and you must select against the traits that you don't want or you could be stuck with the them.
 I'm the full-time caretaker, office staff and manure mover on the farm.
 I care for the dogs and puppies personally for hours every day, so you get to talk to the one person who bred, whelped and raised your future puppy.
 Tradition dogs are health and genetic tested before breeding; dams are typically bred on their third heat and are not bred on every heat cycle; dams typically have one to four litters.
 All puppies are sold with "limited" AKC registration and only after the dog has passed it's first round of testing is "unlimited" status authorized with the new owner.
 This approach helps to ensure that only the healthiest dogs are bred.

 For your peace of mind, every puppy is sold with specific health guarantees for heart, hips and eyes to three years of age on a fair, two-page contract (request a copy for your review).